District Health Mitigation Plan

 Risk Reduction Strategies and Minimizing Exposure

-- Effective August 23 through September 28, 2021, face coverings are required for all students, staff, volunteers and visitors when indoors.
+- Face coverings are strongly recommended for all students, staff, teachers, volunteers and visitors when indoors.

 - Students and staff shall be provided with frequent reminders to maintain physical distancing when feasible.